A

 just because they want to use the store's credit card that offers a 10%

 discount.
-Don't fall for those free installation specials!
+Don't fall for those free or reduced cost carpet installation specials!

 1-800 Carpet